-This requires only that you spread some pizza or pasta sauce over your crust of choice, sprinkle on some cheese and your favorite toppings.
+This ‘recipe’ only requires that you spread some pizza or pasta sauce over your crust of choice, sprinkle on some cheese and your favorite toppings.

 By the time you call and wait for delivery, you can have this simple dinner whipped up.

 7. French toast

 French toast is good at any time of day, and there’s something extra special about breakfast for dinner.